KSPSnark/BetterBurnTime/README.md

 # BetterBurnTime
 KSP mod for a more accurate/reliable "estimated burn time" indicator on the navball.
+Also provides estimated time-of-impact for landing on vacuum worlds.

 ##How to install